Admissions

 International applicants with a teaching credential and interested in teaching in the state of Oregon are required to contact the Teacher Standards and Practices Commission of Oregon (TSPC) after their international transcripts have been evaluated.
 TSPC will list courses, if any, required to obtain an Oregon Initial Teaching License.

-The Graduate School Admissions is located in Rogers Hall.
+Graduate School Admissions is located in South Chapel Annex on the Graduate Campus.

 email gseadmit@lclark.edu